kai-espina/data_structures/README.md

 # CS2413 Lab
-this repository is for my Data Strucutures Lab
+this repository is for my Data Structures Lab